pravega/pravega/documentation/src/docs/security/securing-distributed-mode-cluster.md

 | Server keystore in `JKS` format | `controller01.server.jks` file | The keystore file to be used by the service. |

-### Stage 3: Deploying Certificates and Enabling TLS in Pravega
+### Stage 3: Enabling TLS and Deploying Certificates

 We'll discuss this in the [next](#enabling-tls-and-auth-in-pravega) section, together with other security configuration and setup.